Getting Started- CLASS CLOSED

 Before the First Class Meeting:

-- Review Chapters 1-7.
+- Review Chapters listed on the syllabus

-- Complete the exercises for Chapters 1-7.
+- Complete the exercises for the chapters

 Soon after Class Starts: